Asoke Kumar Mukerji: At the United Nations

 The proposal by India for the establishment of a Memorial Wall at the United Nations Headquarters to honor the more than 3,300 soldiers who have laid down their lives during UN peacekeeping operations was recommended by the Special Committee on Peacekeeping Operations in its report A/69/19 (Para 19), and adopted by the UN General Assembly in June 2015.

 Participating in the Leaders' Summit on Peacekeeping on 28 September 2015, Prime Minister Modi called for this memorial wall to be created quickly, affirming India's readiness to contribute, including financially, towards this objective.

 Mukerji crafted a successful campaign in the United Nations General Assembly to have a Resolution adopted by consensus to declare 21 June of every year as the International Day of Yoga, implementing a proposal made by Prime Minister Narendra Modi of India to the United Nations General Assembly on 27 September 2014.
 The Resolution moved by India attracted a record number of 177 co-sponsoring countries, and was tabled, negotiated and adopted between 27 September 2014 and 11 December 2014, making it one of the fastest initiatives of its kind to be implemented in the United Nations General Assembly.
 The United Nations commemoration of the First International day of Yoga was held outdoors on 21 June 2015 with the active participation of the UN Secretary General Ban ki-Moon, and beamed live for the thousands of yoga practitioners gathered at the iconic Times Square in the heart of Manhattan, symbolically linking the activities of the United Nations with the wider world.

-His contributions to the work of the United Nations during his assignment were positively assessed, especially by his peers.
+In 2018, the United Nations office in India published a video oral history of Mukerji's assignment at the United Nations in New York.